-Northern Arizona University is also featured in our ranking Top 50 Most Affordable Bachelor’s in Elementary Education or Early Childhood
+Northern Arizona University is also featured in our ranking of the Top 50 Most Affordable Bachelor’s in Elementary Education or Early Childhood.

 About Northern Arizona University

 Northern Arizona University originated on September 11, 1899, when President Almon Nicholas Taylor welcomed an inaugural class of 23 women to the Northern Arizona Normal School.
 In 1901, the first four ladies graduated with initial teaching certificates.
 In 1925, Governor George W.P.
 Hunt signed legislation authorizing the Normal School for education bachelor’s degrees.
 Four years after, it was renamed the Arizona State Teachers College at Flagstaff.
 In 1937, the Graduate College was formed for the earliest Master of Education.
 During World War II, it participated in the Campus Civilian Defense Program.
 In 1957, President J. Lawrence Walkup assumed leadership and started the Education Specialist degree.
 On May 1, 1966, the Northern Arizona University name was officially adopted.
 By 2006, NAU formed partnerships with community colleges like Yavapai and Coconino.
 In 2013, NAU debuted Personalized Learning for competency-based study online.